Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

-The data processing contains three steps.
-First, we use XSens software to obtain the skeleton motion, and Project Aria MPS~\cite{mps} (\cf \cref{supp:mps}) for device localization, scene representation and gaze estimation.
-Next, motion is retarget to a parametric human model and registered into the coordinates of Aria devices via optimization.
-Last, data is annotated with language description.
+To process data, we first use XSens software to obtain the skeleton motion, and Project Aria MPS~\cite{mps} for device localization, scene representation and gaze estimation.
+Then motion is retarget to a parametric human model~\cite{momentum} and registered into the coordinates of Aria devices via optimization.